myrrhfawn/BusinessLunchMenu/README.md

 # INSTALLATION:
-To run the project, you need to clone it to your computer.
+1. To run the project, you need to clone it to your computer.
 After that, start the container with the database using docker-compose from root directory(dailyMenu):

 docker-compose -f docker-compose.yml up
+2. Install requirements

+pip install -r requirements.txt

-Then, in a new terminal window, run the Django project:
+3. Then, in a new terminal window, run the Django project:

+python manage.py migrate

 python manage.py runserver

+Next, you need to create a super user

+ptyhon

+python3 manage.py createsuperuser

+and enter the necessary data

+4. At the address http://127.0.0.1:8000/admin/ add the necessary dishes for your menu.

 After that you can send requests.

-admin data:
-login: rostyk
-password: 1234